 General.
 The 2016 Plan was adopted by our board of directors on November 10, 2016 and shareholders on April 20, 2017.
 The 2016 Plan will terminate on November 10, 2026.
 The purpose of our 2016 Stock Option Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
-The 2016 Plan permits us to grant options and restricted stock as determined and administered by our board of directors.
+The 2016 Plan permits us to grant options and restricted stock as determined and administered by our Compensation Committee.

 Shares Available for Award.
-The maximum aggregate number of shares that may be subject to stock option or restricted stock awards under our 2016 Plan is 49,938 shares of our common stock.
+The maximum aggregate number of shares that may be subject to stock option or restricted stock awards under our 2016 Plan is 299,628 shares of our common stock.
 Shares of common stock related to any unexercised or unvested award granted under the 2016 Plan that terminate or expire, or are subsequently forfeited or cancelled for any reason, will also become available for re-grant under the 2016 Plan.
-As of March 31, 2021, there were 27,950 shares subject to outstanding options or other awards and 102 shares available for issuance under the 2016 Plan.
+As of September 30, 2021, there were 150,300 shares subject to outstanding options or other awards and 9,012 shares available for issuance under the 2016 Plan.
+As of November 12, 2021, there were 138,300 shares subject to outstanding options or other awards and 20,412 shares available for issuance under the 2016 Plan.

 Administration.
-Our 2016 Plan is administered by our board of directors.
-Among other powers, our board of directors has full and exclusive power to interpret the 2016 Plan, grant awards, and to determine the number of shares of common stock that will be subject to the awards.
-Our board of directors may delegate specific duties to a committee appointed by the board.
+Our 2016 Plan is administered by our Compensation Committee.
+Among other powers, our Compensation Committee has full and exclusive power to interpret the 2016 Plan, grant awards, and to determine the number of shares of common stock that will be subject to the awards.

 Eligibility for Participation.
 Under our 2016 Plan incentive stock options can be granted only to our employees or employees of the Bank and nonstatutory stock options and restricted stock can be granted to employees, directors and consultants.
-Subject to the provisions of the 2016 Plan, our board of directors has the authority to select from all eligible individuals those to whom awards are granted and to determine the nature and amount of each award.
+Subject to the provisions of the 2016 Plan, our Compensation Committee has the authority to select from all eligible individuals those to whom awards are granted and to determine the nature and amount of each award.

 Types of Awards.
-Our board of directors, in its sole discretion, may grant various forms of incentive awards, including incentive stock options, nonstatutory stock options and restricted stock under the 2016 Plan.
-Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2016 Plan, together with any other terms or conditions contained therein that are consistent with the 2016 and that our board of directors deems appropriate.
+Our Compensation Committee, in its sole discretion, may grant various forms of incentive awards, including incentive stock options, nonstatutory stock options and restricted stock under the 2016 Plan.
+Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2016 Plan, together with any other terms or conditions contained therein that are consistent with the 2016 and that our Compensation Committee deems appropriate.